awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-apiauth.md

  `UsagePlan`   <a name="sam-api-apiauth-usageplan"></a>
 Configures a usage plan associated with this API\.
 For more information about usage plans see [Create and Use Usage Plans with API Keys](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-usage-plans.html) in the API Gateway Developer Guide\.
 This AWS SAM property generates three additional AWS CloudFormation resources when this property is set: an [AWS::ApiGateway::UsagePlan](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-usageplan.html), an [AWS::ApiGateway::UsagePlanKey](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-usageplankey.html), and an [AWS::ApiGateway::ApiKey](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigateway-apikey.html)\.
-For information about this scenario, see [UsagePlan Property Is Specified](sam-specification-generated-resources-api.md#sam-specification-generated-resources-api-usage-plan)\.
-For general information about generated AWS CloudFormation resources, see [Generated AWS CloudFormation Resources](sam-specification-generated-resources.md)\.
+For information about this scenario, see [UsagePlan property is specified](sam-specification-generated-resources-api.md#sam-specification-generated-resources-api-usage-plan)\.
+For general information about generated AWS CloudFormation resources, see [Generated AWS CloudFormation resources](sam-specification-generated-resources.md)\.
 *Type*: [ApiUsagePlan](sam-property-api-apiusageplan.md)
 *Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.